July 2 – July 22

-Mark Dion, Jeffrey Jenkins, J. Morgan Puett, Rebecca Purcell, Amy Yoes, and other Mildred’s Lane all-stars to be announced.
+Mark Dion, Jeffrey Jenkins, J. Morgan Puett, Rebecca Purcell, Allison Smith, Amy Yoes, and other Mildred’s Lane all-stars to be announced.

 An ongoing preservation and project installation surrounding the eighteenth century/nineteenth century stories we have uncovered about the old homestead we now call, The Mildred’s Lane Transhistorical Society and Museum.
 Join the dig and become a life member!